wsydney76/craft-theme4/README.md

 ## Faker content

-* Upload some images into the images volume
+* Upload some images into the images volume, if you want to use your own images for faked content.
 * Run `php craft main/seed/create-entries` to seed the system with some dummy entries.
+Offers the possibility to download random images from Unsplash.
+* Run `php craft main/seed/create-images` at any time to download random images.

 ## Localization